zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 I ask you to sign something saying you give up ownership of my value, and it is only valid if the secret is not revealed on the main-chain in a proof of existence tx before a certain height.
 This means that if you commit the secret on-chain, that will give you ownership.

-I ask the validators for my sortition chain to make you second in line to own my money, and I ask them to make me third in line, using a different pubkey.
+I ask the validator for my sortition chain to make you second in line to own my money, and I ask them to make me third in line, using a different pubkey.

 SortitionLine = [{me, true},{you, "secret not revealed on main chain"},{me, true}].